 As the catalog of compact object mergers continues to grow, we are able to probe the physical properties of these systems with higher fidelity and uncover details in their distributions previously obscured by our lack of data.
 With these advancements comes the ability to piece together formation histories imprinted in the details of these distributions.
 Understanding the physical properties of compact binaries and their formation has implications for the broader astrophysics community such as providing constraints on stellar evolution theories and population synthesis simulations, the physics of globular clusters, the impact of stellar metallicity, neutron star equations of state, and much more.

-By leveraging the hierarchical Bayesian inference toolkit, a mixture of parametric and non-parametric models, and combining information across mass and spin, we were able to identify a peak in the BBH primary mass spectrum at $m_\text{1,peak} = $ \result{$\CIPlusMinus{\macros[Mass][Base][PeakA][max]}$ \msun} that corresponds to a subpopulation of BBH's with low spins and a moderate preference for alignment, consistent with isolated binary formation.
+By leveraging the hierarchical Bayesian inference toolkit, a mixture of parametric and data-driven models, and combining information across mass and spin, we were able to identify a peak in the BBH primary mass spectrum at $m_\text{1,peak} = $ \result{$\CIPlusMinus{\macros[Mass][Base][PeakA][max]}$ \msun} that corresponds to a subpopulation of BBH's with low spins and a preference for alignment, consistent with isolated binary formation.
 We then extended our \base{} to search the rest of the mass spectrum for events with similar spin characteristics to the $10\msun$ subpopulation.
-We found that the peak in the mass spectrum near $35\msun$ was consistent with the $10\msun$ events.
-The categorization of the $20\msun$ events remains unclear, since $\sim20\%$ of posterior samples categorized the $20\msun$ peak with the highest mass events.
-We find evidence of a distinct population at high mass whose spin properties are largely uninformed by the current catalog.
+We found that the $20\msun$ and $35\msun$ peaks are consistent with the $10\msun$ events, though there \textit{may} be an underlying subpopulation consistent with the highest mass events.
+We find evidence of a distinct population at high masses whose spin properties are largely uninformed by the current catalog.

-Due to the large uncertainties that are currently present in measurements of BBH properties and population synthesis models, we are unable to place strong constraints on the physics behind isolated binary evolution or (P)PISN.
-However, if our $10\msun$ and $35\msun$ subpopulations are truly products of these channels, they likely produce binaries with low spins, though the subpopulations being dominated by non-spinning BHs is not ruled out.
+Due to the large uncertainties that are currently present in both population synthesis models and the measurements of BBH properties, we are unable to place strong constraints on the physics behind isolated binary evolution or (P)PISN.
+However, if the $10\msun$, $20\msun$, and $35\msun$ subpopulations are truly products of these channels, they likely produce binaries with low spins, though whether these formation channels are dominated by non-spinning BHs remains unclear.
 Aligned spin systems are also not completely ruled out, but the subpopulations appear to possess modest misalignments and the apparent fall-off of the $35\msun$ peak may indicate a lower bound on the PISN mass gap of \result{$\CIPlusMinus{\macros[Mass][Composite][ContinuumA][99percentile]}$ \msun}.